-An investment in the Class A Common Stock involves special considerations and significant risks, including, but not limited to, those discussed or referred to below.
-Prospective investors should carefully consider the following risks and information in conjunction with the other information contained in this Prospectus before acquiring shares of Class A Common Stock.
-The statements in this section that are not historical facts are forward-looking statements.
+An investment in the Distributor Options or the Class A Common Stock involves special considerations and significant risks, including, but not limited to, those discussed or referred to below.
+Prospective investors should carefully consider the following risks and information in conjunction with the other information contained in this Prospectus before acquiring Distributor Options or shares of Class A Common Stock.
+The statements in this section and in this Prospectus that are not historical facts are forward-looking statements.
 These forward-looking statements involve certain risks and uncertainties.
 Actual results and outcomes may differ materially from those discussed in this section.
 Factors that might cause such differences include, but are not limited to, the risks and important factors discussed below.